Mrinank-Bhowmick/python-beginner-projects/CONTRIBUTING.md

 ### Check out the projects folder

 We have some awesome projects available on the repository.
-If you would like to contribute some more projects which is not there in this repository , feel free to contribute.
+If you would like to contribute some more projects which is not there in this repository, feel free to contribute.
 If you found a bug please open an issue.
-We are looking for better documention and optimization of code.
+We are looking for better documentation and optimization of code.

 ### Writing some code!